 4. Stained glass window panel

 This idea is practical and beautiful.
 Stained glass windows have been used as decorative accents for hundreds of years.
 Choose the panel in a size to cover as much or as little of the window as required to hide the view or provide privacy, and in a design that provides the colour and style that complements your kitchen.
 As my friend who provided this photo of her window says, “While I love the view of my neighbour’s yard, this allows them some privacy.
-I don’t feel like a Peeping Tom, and I still get beauty and natural light.”
+I don’t feel like a Peeping Tom, and I still get the beauty and natural light.”

-Vinyl shutters are one the best options for window coverings in high moisture areas.
+Vinyl shutters are one of the best options for window coverings in high moisture areas.
 They can be wiped clean and are incredibly durable in a kitchen environment.
 The second image below shows how this style of shutter can provide privacy when the bottom half is left closed, while still allowing light in by leaving the top half open.

 6. Light filtering shades